Shopify/krane/README.md

 If you need to, you may specify `--no-prune` to disable all pruning behaviour, but this is not recommended.

 If you need to share a namespace with resources which are managed by other tools or indeed other krane deployments, you can supply the `--selector` option, such that only resources with labels matching the selector are considered for pruning.

+If you need to share a namespace with different set of resources using the same YAML file, you can supply the `--selector` and `--selector-as-filter` options, such that only the resources that match with the labels will be deployed.
+In each run of deploy, you can use different labels in `--selector` to deploy a different set of resources.
+Only the deployed resources in each run are considered for pruning.

 ### Using templates